jbdemonte/goodcodes-parser/README.md

 }
 ```

-Have a look on the typing or on the tests to the all keys possibles.
+Have a look on the typing or on the tests to see the result keys.